Members of the Board of Trustees

 Born in Dunedin where Catherine also completed her schooling, she trained as a primary teacher, and moved around New Zealand teaching in quite a few places before settling in Christchurch in the 1990's.
 Back then she had a very strong interest in the Pony Club movement especially when her two boys were riding and was a firm believer in the philosophies expressed within this movement for young people.

 Now retired from teaching, Catherine finds she has life so busy she wonders, just like so many retirees, how she ever had time to work.
 Two days a week Catherine does volunteer work.
-One is Riding for the Disabled which means she keeps the contact with horses, and also can work with children with special needs; she also does a shift at Nurse Maude Hospice which she finds rewarding and meaningful.
+Catherine has started doing biographies for palliative patients which is a new project she’s enjoying.
+Apart from those volunteering activities, she loves spending time with her grandchildren both here and in Australia.
+Catherine also does a shift at Nurse Maude Hospice which she finds rewarding and meaningful.
 Catherine belongs to a Walking Group and a Book Club as well.
-Along with those activities, there is her love for her garden and she has different craft work on the go.
+Along with those activities, there is her love for her garden, and she has different craft work on the go.

 Catherine enjoys being involved with the Hawksbury Family and is grateful for the opportunity to serve on the Board of Trustees.